keithh9704/SEP10-CYOA-Stuck-in-a-video-game/life-from-both-options/sad-life.md

-### No family no Wife no friend.
+### You went broke

-You wish you listened to your dad so you live the rest of your life regreting your decisions and you are really lonely, broke and have many mental problems.
+You regret the decisions you made that led you to at the situation you have right now and you live a really sad life.

 [Start over](../home.md)